 Despite the political risks involved, eight churches were saved from a similar faith with the help of civil engineer Eugen Iordachescu.
 He designed and implemented a procedure through which the churches were moved even 300 meters away from their original place, hidden completely after the tall blocks of the communist Civic Center.

 Making their presence as less visible as possible was the only chance of survival.
 Some of the churches were moved in only a couple of hours at -20 or -25 degrees.
-The heaviest part moved weighted 9,000 tonnes and was part of Antim Monastery.
+The heaviest part moved weighed 9,000 tonnes and was part of Antim Monastery.

 The building is 86 meters tall above ground level and has a depth of 14 meters, it’s 270 meters long and 245 meters wide.
-The quantity of raw materials used is impressive: 1 million cubic meters of marble, 900,000 cubic meters of the finest woods, 700,000 tons of steel, 3,500 tons of crystal for 2,800 chandeliers, 100 kg of gold, 3,500 meters of leather and 220,000 square meters of carpets.
+The quantity of raw materials used is impressive: 1 million cubic meters of marble, 900,000 cubic meters of the finest woods, 700,000 tons of steel, 3,500 tons of crystal for 2,800 chandeliers, 100 kg of gold, 3,500 meters of leather, and 220,000 square meters of carpets.
 The results are spectacular as the decorations, no matter how big and elaborate, are hand-carved and personalized according to the theme and purpose of the room.

 At least 700 architects worked on the construction site together with 20,000 workers.
-Work took place in three shifts, 24 hours, every day of the week, for 7 years.
+Work took place in three shifts, 24 hours, every day of the week, for seven years.
 The magnitude of the work effort was unparalleled, possible only in a communist country.
 All the materials, as well as the workforce, were brought only from Romania.

-Photo by Antony Stanley
+Photo credits Antony Stanley

-It is hard to estimate the total costs of the palace as the state was the sole owner of the resources used for the construction and the communist regime was anything but transparent with its bills.
+It is hard to estimate the total costs of the palace as the state was the sole owner of the resources used for the construction, and the communist regime was anything but transparent with its bills.

 What’s almost sure is that two underground water channels were executed to allow Ceausescu to escape in case of a revolution.
 Two anti-nuclear shelters were also built in the underground.
 However, it’s not likely that this part of the Parliament Palace will be open for visits anytime soon.